- Women's Boxing Classes: The Advantages of Choosing Combat

 Want to learn to master the uppercut, to learn to punch and kick like Mohammed Ali?
 Perhaps you should start to practice the ultimate combat sport: boxing!

 The goal of the Women's Boxing Combat Course is not necessarily to become the next Rocky, far from it.
 Here, practitioners use their new sports skills to hone their reflexes and cardio without starting to fight in the street.
-Like aikido, judo or Brazilian jitsu, Thai boxing or boxing is above all a matter of state of mind!
+Like Aikido, Judo, or Brazilian Jitsu, Thai boxing or boxing is, above all, a state of mind!

 There are definite advantages to practicing combat boxing as a woman (or a man):

-- Work your body and develop a stronger muscle mass,
+- Work your body and develop a more potent muscle mass

-- Escape stress and attain a "winning state of mind".
+- Escape the stress and attain a "winning state of mind"

-The women's boxing or kickboxing class is therefore recommended to all those who want to build their body while learning to defend against an opponent.
-This is the most extreme form of boxing: women with heart problems or impaired vision should focus instead on fitness boxing.
+Therefore, the women's boxing or kickboxing class is recommended to all those who want to build their bodies while learning to defend against opponents.
+However, this is the most extreme form of boxing: women with heart problems or impaired vision should focus instead on fitness boxing.

 Check for the best boxing weight classes here.